A list of dog rescues for all breeds and mixes.

 Adoption & Rescue

 B&B’s 15-acre sanctuary is open weekdays by appointment; and Fridays, Saturdays and Sundays, 10 a.m. – 3 p.m., with open-house-style adoptions.
+Email an application in advance so the rescue can get to know adopters before a visit to help make a good match.

 See Birds for an avian rescue.